Amphetamine Screen (Blood)

 including stroke, heart disease, convulsions, and severe tooth decay.

 Amphetamine also has medical uses.
-Health care providers sometimes prescribe the drug
+Healthcare providers sometimes prescribe the drug

-disorder, or ADHD.
-Health care providers also sometimes use the drug to treat depression
+disorder (ADHD).
+Healthcare providers also sometimes use the drug to treat depression

 Why do I need this test?